Skip to main content

 🇯🇵 Tokyo · Side-by-side comparison on verifiable public data.

 Neither Aoba-Japan International School nor The British School in Tokyo sits in a market with a public inspectorate, so both are assessed on verifiable accreditation, curriculum authorisation, and published data rather than an official quality rating.
-Both are day schools with fees in the same market band — see the table below for the figures, and verify against each school's own published fees.
+On cost, Aoba-Japan International School has the noticeably lower entry fee — a material difference for budget-conscious families.
+See the table below for the figures, and verify against each school's own published fees.

 Key Facts